maxnsherman/superhot-time/README.md

-Supertime is an immersive Minecraft mod inspired by the mechanics of the iconic game SUPERHOT.
+Supertime (fabric 1.20.1) is an immersive Minecraft mod inspired by the mechanics of the iconic game SUPERHOT.
 This modification completely transforms your survival experience by binding the flow of in-game time directly to your movements.

 When you stand completely still, the world freezes entirely.
 But the moment you turn, step forward, or enter combat, time springs back to life.